melanieshi0120/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 The goal of this project is to predict which pumps are functional ( or need some repairs), which are not funtional.
 KNN, Decision Tree and Random Forest are applied in this project.
 According to accuracy_score and F1_score, Random Forest model is selected as the final model.

 # Data Cleaning
-In order to obtian the best prediction, I removed some columns which contian missing data more than 20%.
+- In order to obtian the best prediction, I removed some columns which contian missing data more than 20%.
 Then remove rows which contians missing values.

-# Distribution of Target and Features

 # Distribution of Target
 ![download.png](download.png)